How to get to Norway by ferry from the UK

 Depending on whether you bring a car and book a cabin, the costs for the ferry to Norway vary a lot.
 You can cross to France first, but more easily are the various connections you can take to the Netherlands.
 From there on you can travel via the Ferry in the North of the Netherlands or drive further by car and take the ferry a bit later to Germany or Denmark.
 To give an indication: a ferry to the Netherlands will be approximately €100,- per person, and from the Netherlands to Norway up to around €200,- per person.
 So if you opt for the easy way this will cost you somewhere around €300,- to travel to Norway.

-On both crossings, you can take your dog along.
+On most crossings, you can take your dog along.
 Be sure to inform about vaccination rules and rules aboard the ships.